Rembrandt Duits

 Renaissance Art and Byzantium

 Examining alternative narratives of Renaissance taste, Rembrandt has analysed, in a co-edited volume and several essays, Renaissance collections of Byzantine art.
 He has also researched, as participant in a Leverhulme International Networks project, the interaction between Byzantine and western art in the representation of Hell in wall paintings made during the Venetian period on Crete.
+Rembrandt is the co-author of the two-volume publication that is the outcome of this project.

 Art Historiography